mthorley/arduino-racktempcontroller/README.md

 # Features and Specification
 * Uses [Freetronics EtherMega](https://www.freetronics.com.au/collections/arduino/products/ethermega-arduino-mega-2560-compatible-with-onboard-ethernet#.XXMqnZMzY0o) Arduino board although likely any Mega board can reuse the shield
 * Shield outline derived from Jonathan Oxer's [ProtoShieldMega](https://github.com/freetronics/ProtoShieldMega)
-* Use of [Freetronics PoE module](https://www.freetronics.com.au/products/power-over-ethernet-regulator-8023af) to power the board (and reset it), thermometers, fans and display to simplify power and wire management
+* Power over Ethernet 802.3af support using [Freetronics PoE module](https://www.freetronics.com.au/products/power-over-ethernet-regulator-8023af) to power the board (and reset it), thermometers, fans and display to simplify power and wire management
 * Measures temperatures using [DS18B20](https://makeradvisor.com/tools/ds18b20-digital-temperature-sensor/) housed in metal cable assembly with an accuracy of +/- 0.5&deg;C
 * Uses [Freetronics OLED](https://www.freetronics.com.au/pages/oled128-quickstart-guide) via SPI to display the temperature and fan states of the rack
 * Works with PWM fans of either 5 or 12V and supports configurable frequency (default 25kHz)